syncfusion-content/wpf-docs/wpf/OLAPGrid/How-To/Apply-Formatting-for-Measure-elements.md

 ## None format

-This format helps to displays the actual value from the cube without any formatting the cell value.
+This format displays the actual value from the cube without formatting the cell value.

-Refer to the below code sample to format the measure element values in none format.
+Refer to the following code sample to format the measure element values in none format.

 {% tabs %}